 The key to effective promotional products is that they must be useful to your audience.
-An item like a pen will get widespread use, but to make the most of promo marketing, you have to think deeper about your customers.
-Even if you create a quality product, if your target audience doesn’t regularly use that item, your marketing will not be as effective.
+An item like a pen will get widespread use.
+But to make the most of promo marketing, you have to think deeper about your customers.
+If you invest in a quality branded product, but your target audience doesn’t regularly use that item, your marketing will not be as effective.

 So, if you have a fitness center, you could have branded water bottles or t-shirts.
 Or, if you’re in the technology field, try mousepads or USB drives.
 If your customers not only use the products, but use them when they’re making decisions related to the products or services you offer, you’ll stay at the top of their minds.